Playlist includes 8 training videos

 - Tap the child and talk loudly: “Are you okay?”

 - Check breathing.

-- If not responding and not breathing or only gasping, then give 2 minutes of CPR or ten sets of 15 compressions and two breaths.
+- If not responding and not breathing or only gasping, then give 2 minutes of CPR or five sets of 30 compressions (ten sets of 15 compressions for two rescuer).

 - Call 911/EMS and get an AED.